BREISAMU/Drone-Delivery-Sim/README.md

     When a delivery with the drone is scheduled, if the drone passes close enough to a POI while flying on its route to the destination, a pop-up will appear on the screen, asking the user if they want to add an additional package to the delivery.
 If the user chooses yes, the drone will beeline straight to the additional package, pick it up, and continue using the old pathing strategy to route to the original destination, where it will drop both packages off.
 If the user chooses no, the drone will continue on the original route to the destination with no additional package.

-### Sprint retrospective

-In our project, we had strengths in communication, time-management, and adaptability within the team.
-We communicated well as the project neared the deadline, we had good time-management to complete most of the implementation of the code within the first two weeks, and adapted quite well to any bugs or problems encountered as we integrated both extensions into the simulation.
-Overall, we could improve in early communication and planning for future projects.
-Though we had pretty strong communication near the middle/end, we could have communicated earlier to have a better time integrating both extensions together.
-We also did not make much use of Jira for planning; we communicated with Discord, which was good enough for our goals.
-However, planning might’ve gone smoother if we used Jira.

 ---

 ## Docker link